rowancape/block_puzzles/README.md

 ##  Future Work

 - Cleaning up the code (I was fairly new to idiomatic Rust at the time of writing, and optimized for development speed instead of idiomatic code.
 I could significantly improve the code with what I've learned since).
-- Parallelized DLX search
+- Parallelized DLX search (Would be really cool to learn more about threads in Rust!)
 - Heuristic-driven block ordering
 - Difficulty metrics for generated puzzles
-- Visualization tooling
+- Visualization tooling (I've already played around with this using Tauri and ThreeJS)
 - SAT / SMT solver comparison

 ---

 ##  Notes

-This project was built as a learning exercise in algorithmic problem solving, low-level optimization, and 3D computational geometry, algorithm-heavy systems work, constraint solving and performance-critical Rust.
+This project was built as a learning exercise in algorithmic problem solving, low-level optimization, 3D computational geometry, algorithm-heavy systems work, constraint solving and performance-critical Rust.
 No external solver libraries were used.